franzmelchiori/alyvix-doc/test_case_building/visual_keywords.rst

 Text Finder
 -----------

-In the ‘Text’ edit box of Text Finders you can provide a case insensitive text string (e.g. name) as well as a regular expression (e.g. .*ame).
+In the ‘Text’ text box of Text Finders you can provide a case insensitive text string (e.g. name) as well as a regular expression (e.g. .*ame).
 Both of them are going to be match with the text into the selected component ROI.
 The characters from ROI pass through the ‘WhiteList’ filter: just from that set, the OCR scanner will choose the characters to match with the provided text string.
 Click on ‘Check’ button to have a preview of what the OCR scanner will detect in the ROI: ‘CRITICAL’ means Alyvix is not able to match the regular expression you have provided, ‘EXCELLENT’ instead means the text component can be found.

-In the ‘Text’ edit box can be also used arguments.
-If you want to pass a text string or a regular expression to a Text Finder custom keyword as its argument, type arg<n> (e.g. arg1) in the edit box, untick ‘Add Quotes’, add one more ‘Args’ under the ‘Source Code’ tab and finally remember to pass a text to match as the keyword argument (e.g. mywebsite_userlist_txt | .*ame).
+In the ‘Text’ text box can be also used arguments.
+If you want to pass a text string or a regular expression to a Text Finder custom keyword as its argument, type arg<n> (e.g. arg1) in the text box, untick ‘Add Quotes’, add one more ‘Args’ under the ‘Source Code’ tab and finally remember to pass a text to match as the keyword argument (e.g. mywebsite_userlist_txt | .*ame).

     .. image:: pictures/ride_09_text_finder.png